invopop/popui/COMPONENT_REFACTOR_GUIDE.md

 - Show complete, runnable code examples
 - Ensure Preview and Usage match exactly
 - Include package, imports, and function wrapper in code examples
+- Use ONE helper function that combines all conditional logic (variants, sizes, states)
+- Add appropriate text sizing for components with text/initials
+- Reset browser defaults explicitly in styles.css @layer base when needed

 ---